PyPNM - Pythonic Portable Any Map I/O

 All this means that you may use pnmlpnm and Tkinter to visualize any data that can be represented as greyscale or RGB without huge external packages and writing files on disk; all you need is Tkinter, included into standard CPython distributions, and highly compatible pure Python pnmlpnm.py taking only 14 kbytes.

-Now when you have initial understanding of what pnmlpnm module is and how it may be used to work with PGM and PPM files, it's time to pull it from Github and start working with images yourself.
+Now when you have initial understanding of what pnmlpnm module is and how it may be used to work with images in general and PGM and PPM files in particular, it's time to pull it from Github and start working with images yourself.

 ...or move back to main page.